 Put-in-Bay Island Life-Living in the Lake Erie Islands

-If you’ve lived the Put-in-Bay Life or on one of the Lake Erie islands for a while, you will find yourself developing a few “pet peeves.”
+If you’ve lived the Put-in-Bay Island Life or on one of the Lake Erie islands for a while, you will develop a few “pet peeves.”
 They come naturally.
-For all of the many positive and fun things about Put-in-Bay Island Life, there are still those little things that bother you.
-As a Put-in-Bay Islander, you get to see the very busy tourist season as well as the more tranquil offseason.
-For those of you who work at Put-in-Bay, you definitely get to see more than your fair share of “pet peeves”
+For all of the many positive and fun things about Put-in-Bay Island Life, those little things still bother you.
+As a Put-in-Bay Islander, you get to see the hectic tourist season and the more tranquil off-season.
+For those of you who work at Put-in-Bay, you get to see more than your fair share of “pet peeves.”

 To make matters worse, you later see the same truck parked in the grocery store parking lot for hours as they try to enjoy the downtown area!
 And how about those SUVs decorated with “Last Fling Before The Ring” loaded with Put-in-Bay Bachelorette Party revelers!